ajafff/tslint-consistent-codestyle/docs/no-unused.md

 #### Differences to both

 * Can optionally complain about named function and class expressions that are never used by name with options `"unused-function-expression-name"` and `"unused-class-expression-name"`
+* Can optionally complain about unused catch bindings (supported since typescript@2.5.1) with option `"unused-catch-binding"`
 * Does not check private class members.
 * Does not check for unused labels.
 * Needs to be more liberal with variables in global scope, e.g. top level variable declarations if the file has no imports or exports.
 * Flags write only variables as error.
+(Also supported by typescript@2.6.0)
 * Flags functions and classes that are only used inside of their declaration as error.
 * Handles declarations in different domains separately: